Experience the ancient pilgrimage to the summit of Mt. Fuji

-The entrance fee to the south hall is well worth the price of 420 yen as the exhibits tell the story of how Mt.
+The exhibits tell the story of how Mt.
 Fuji became both a sacred place of worship and an artistic inspiration to the Japanese people.
 Pay particular attention to the the small dioramas that depict the ascent of Mt.
 Fuji in ancient times.
 The center offers multilingual audio guidance in English, Chinese, Korean, Thai and Indonesian.
 You can also get tourist information about Mt.
 Fuji and the surrounding area.

 Did this information help you?